OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

-For the reference taxonomy [KC: reference taxonomy? aren't these applied to the individual sources?], there are 284 ad hoc adjustments in preparation for alignment. [check]
+In the process of assembling the reference taxonomy, 284 ad hoc adjustments are made to the source taxonomies before they are aligned to the workspace. [check]

 ### Candidate identification